microsoft/nni/docs/en_US/Compressor/Framework.md

 ### Implement a new pruning algorithm

-Implementing a new pruning algorithm requires implementing a `weight masker` class which shoud be a subclass of `WeightMasker`, and a `pruner` class, which should a subclass `Pruner`.
+Implementing a new pruning algorithm requires implementing a `weight masker` class which shoud be a subclass of `WeightMasker`, and a `pruner` class, which should be a subclass `Pruner`.

 An implementation of `weight masker` may look like this: